Installation

 Provides the complete installation procedures and connection examples required for the device.

-Fixing the Bracket and the Product
+Fixing the bracket and the product

 -

-The optimal height for installing device is 136 cm.
+Info- The optimal height for installing device is 136 cm.

 -